Aurélien Taché: Political positions

 Taché was considered a close ally of President Emmanuel Macron.

 In May 2018, Taché co-sponsored an initiative in favour of a bioethics law extending to homosexual and single women free access to fertility treatments such as in vitro fertilisation (IVF) under France's national health insurance; it was one of Macron's campaign promises and marked the president's first major social reform of his five-year term.

 In early 2018, Taché was one of several LREM members who joined an informal parliamentary working group on Islam set up by Florent Boudié in order to contribute to the government's bill aimed at better organising and supervising the financing of the Muslim faith in France.
 In 2019, he was one of five members of the LREM parliamentary group who joined a cross-party initiative to legalize the distribution and use of cannabis.

 Ahead of the Green movement's primaries in 2021, Taché endorsed Éric Piolle as the movement's candidate for the French presidential election in 2022.

-In 2022, we was re-elected as a New Democrat, as part of the NUPES group.
+In 2022, he was re-elected as a New Democrat, as part of the NUPES group.

 Controversy

 In October 2019, Taché publicly criticized his fellow LREM member and Minister of Education Jean-Michel Blanquer in an interview with Le Point over the latter's opposition to a woman's right to wear a hijab when accompanying school children.
 As a consequence, Blanquer issued a complaint against Taché at the LREM leadership and asked for a sanctions to be imposed on him.

 In April 2021, Taché was denied access to the international zone of Charles de Gaulle Airport when he wanted to meet a group of Algerian nationals who had been stranded at the airport for a month and a half because of the COVID-19 pandemic.

-In December 2022, Taché was criticised for interrupting a play about former president Francois Mitterrand.
+In December 2022, Taché was criticised for interrupting a play about former president François Mitterrand.